meganfontenot/Raven_Hotel/README.md

 ## Copyright and License

-Code released under the MIT license.
+Code released under the MIT license